davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 eroded off their lower plate complex as the coastal region has risen in the Pliocene [@Ducea2003].

-The @fig:reconstruction reconstruction exhibits the first-order crustal relations that pose three highly plausible origins for the sub-Crystal Knob mantle
+The cross-sections presented in @fig:cross_sections show the first-order crustal relations that are implied by three potential origins for the sub-Crystal Knob mantle
-lithosphere: 1. shallowly ascended asthenosphere within the Pacific-Farallon slab window [@Atwater1998]; 2. subduction of an underplated, or stalled Monterey oceanic microplate [@Bohannon1995];
+lithosphere: 1. shallowly ascended asthenosphere within the Pacific-Farallon slab window [@Atwater1998]; 2. subduction of an underplated, or stalled, Monterey oceanic microplate [@Bohannon1995];
-or 3. underplated Farallon plate mantle lithosphere nappe(s) that lie in structural sequence with the upper mantle duplex resolved beneath the Dish Hill xenolith location [@Luffi2009].
+or 3. underplated Farallon plate mantle lithosphere nappe(s) that lie in structural sequence with the upper mantle duplex resolved beneath the Dish Hill xenolith location, and correspond to a similar time [@Luffi2009].
+These scenarios have been posed by several workers and are underpinned by the contextal features presented below.

 ## The Neogene slab window